Making Plans for Nigel: Release

 "Making Plans for Nigel" was released in August 1979 as the opening track of Drums and Wires.
 On 14 September, the song was issued as a single, backed with Partridge's "Bushman President" and "Pulsing Pulsing".
 According to Dave Gregory:

 Despite glowing press reviews [of Drums and Wires], we were still struggling to fill small theatres in the UK and the brief tour was disappointing.
 But then, the unthinkable happened – Nigel got playlisted at the BBC and in early October, XTC were back in the charts!
 And back on Top of the Pops!
 Twice!
 When we resumed touring in late November, every gig was sold out.

 The single spent 11 weeks on the UK Singles Chart and marked the band's first hit record.
 Biographer Chris Twomey wrote that although the single is reported to have reached number 17, it was "later learned that a computer error by the chart compilers had forced the record downwards when it had in fact gone up."
 The song also reached number 12 on the Canadian chart and remained on the charts there for 22 weeks.

 Legacy

 After the song's release, 100,000 steel workers went on strike and contacted Moulding for a statement on their issues, but he offered no comment.
 British Steel also gathered four Sheffield employees named Nigel to talk about job satisfaction for the trade publication Steel News.
 In a 2020 Guardian article about the song, Moulding said: "I've had countless Nigels come up to me over the years and say: 'That song is my life.

 The song has also become associated with British politician Nigel Farage, with several publications using the song's title in articles about Farage or the Reform UK party.
+In July 2026, Green Party leader Zack Polanski was reported to the Metropolitan Police for sharing a post on social media of a man wearing a shirt reading: "We're only making plans for Nigel" and featuring a picture of a guillotine.
+The police said the image did not constitute an offense.